-The Damselfish belong to the Pomacentridae family, of which there is over 250 species.
+The damselfish belong to the Pomacentridae family, of which there are over 250 species.

-The Damselfish are renowned for their bright colors, hardiness and ease to keep.
+The damselfish are renowned for their bright colors, hardiness, and low maintenance.

-It’s important to mention that the Damselfish is an extremely large group of fish and as a result each species of Damsel has their own quirks and individuality.
+It’s important to mention that the Damselfish is an extremely large group of fish and as a result, each species of Damsel has its own quirks and individuality.

-For this reason, in this guide to Damselfish, we will speak in generality of the species whilst giving specific examples for the most common species such as: the blue, yellowtail, domino and azure Damselfish.
+For this reason, in this guide to Damselfish, we will speak in general of the species whilst giving specific examples for the most common species such as the blue, yellowtail, domino, and azure damselfish.

 Damselfish belong to the Pomacentridae family and there are around 300 species.
 The majority of these species are saltwater fish found in the Indian and Pacific Oceans.